AliothCancer/LinuxGamingTweaksAndSoftwares/README.md

 TWEAKS

+RADV_PERFTEST=aco
-RADV_PERFTEST=aco            //this is default from mesa version 20+ RADV_FORCE_VRS=2x2           //Variable rate shading.
+*this is default from mesa version 20+

+RADV_FORCE_VRS=2x2
+*Variable rate shading.
 This will improve performance, but reduce quality of shadows.
 Alternative values: 2x1 or 1x2 to use VRS only in one (x or y) direction[4].
 (TODO: which is which?)

+RADV_PERFTEST=sam
-RADV_PERFTEST=sam            //Force enable resizable bar/smart access memory.
+*Force enable resizable bar/smart access memory.
 Might improve, but might as well reduce performance.

+RADV_DEBUG=novrsflatshading
-RADV_DEBUG=novrsflatshading  //disable VRS for flat shading (only on GFX10.3+) RADV_PERFTEST=nggc           //enable NGGC.
+*Disable VRS for flat shading (only on GFX10.3+)

+RADV_PERFTEST=nggc
+*Enable NGGC.
 Can slightly improve performance on RX6000 series, but may reduce performance for other cards.
 Very low impact (see: https://www.phoronix.com/scan.php?page=article&item=radeon-radv-nggc&num=3 )

 *You may find more here: https://docs.mesa3d.org/envvars.html

 SOFTWARES

-...
+-...

 ____________________________________________________________________________________________________
 # STARTING GAMES IN A SEPARATE GRAPHIC SERVER FOR GAME WINDOW (arch wiki)